pkulchenko/ZeroBraneStudio/doc-editor-preferences.md

 Possible values (can be combined): `wxstc.wxSTC_WRAPVISUALFLAG_END` (end of subline), `wxstc.wxSTC_WRAPVISUALFLAG_START` (beginning of subline), and `wxstc.wxSTC_WRAPVISUALFLAG_MARGIN` (line number margin).
 - `editor.wrapindentmode = wxstc.wxSTC_WRAPINDENT_FIXED`: enable wrapped sublines to be indented to the position of their first subline or one more indent level (0.61+).
 Possible values: `wxstc.wxSTC_WRAPINDENT_FIXED` (align to left of window plus amount set by `editor.wrapstartindent`), `wxstc.wxSTC_WRAPINDENT_SAME` (align to first subline indent), and `wxstc.wxSTC_WRAPINDENT_INDENT` (align to first subline indent plus one more level of indentation).
-- `editor.wrapstartindent = 0`: set the size of indentation of sublines for wrapped lines in terms of the average character width.
+- `editor.wrapstartindent = 0`: set the size of indentation of sublines for wrapped lines in terms of the average character width (0.61+).

 ## Output and Console